 When all communication links between any two clusters are lost, each cluster contacts the Steward with an inquiry message.
 The Steward sends an ICMP ping to the cluster in question and responds with a negative inquiry if the cluster is running or with positive inquiry if the cluster is down.
+In case of multiple stewards, the cluster sends the inquiry to all the Stewards simultaneously.
+If at least one Steward responds with a negative inquiry, VCS assumes that the other cluster is running and does not need any corrective action.

 The Steward can also be used in configurations with more than two clusters.
 VCS provides the option of securing communication between the Steward process and the wide-area connectors.

-See "Secure communication in global clusters" on page 517.
+See "Secure communication in global clusters" on page 497.